Xableer/First-_Flutter_app/please read ASAP.md

 # First-_Flutter_app

-please instructor leave a comment, if i did it right or not
+please, teacher leave a comment, if i did it right or not